FreeHK-Lunity/project-HONGSHING/README.md

     ```

 10. Finish the commit process by inputting the following command: `git push`.

-Your changes will now be updated in your repository.
+### Your changes will now be updated in your repository

 ## Chapter 5: Submitting Your Pull Request